YogeshPrasanna/expense-manager-react/README.md

 ## Note

-*_I have stopped support for this application , if you run npm install , you might run into errors for not having latest versions of firebase , hence i advice to download the node modules in this project to run it locally_*
+*_I have stopped support for this application in terms of updating the stack and versions, if you run npm install , you might run into errors for not having latest versions of firebase , hence i advice to download the node modules in this project to run it locally_*

 ## DEMO Account